PowerDNS/pdns/docs/http-api/zone.rst

 A Zone object represents an authoritative DNS Zone.

+.. json:schema:: Zone

 A Resource Record Set (below as "RRset") are all records for a given name and type.

+.. json:schema:: RRSet

 Comments are per-RRset.

-.. openapi:: swagger/authoritative-api-swagger.yaml
+.. json:schema:: Comment
-  :definitions: Zone RRSet Record Comment

 .. note::